LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/see-available-courses-and-determine-cost-for-lab-in-one.md

 # How do I see available courses and determine how much I will be charged for a lab in one of them?

-> [!Alert] Please be aware that not all functionality covered in this article may be available to you.
+> :small_blue_diamond: Please be aware that functionality covered in this and linked articles may not be available to you.

 When you want to find which courses are available in the system and whether they have labs or not, you can do this from the Find Courses page.